blockchain-certificates-web/blockchain-certificates-web.github.io/guide/display-guidelines.md

 ### Building Your Own Display

 If there isn't an existing framework you can use in your environment, follow the guidelines below.
 Once complete, we'd encourage you to open-source your implementation so others can benefit from your work.

-**Rendering a Certificate**

-A rendered certificate consists of 4 distinct sections:

-1. The certificate's image, showing an identifying image of the issuer.
-2. Title text.
-This shows the Recipient's name, the certificate's title, and the certificate's subtitle, if present.
-3. Description.
-This is the long-form display detailing the accomplishment for which this certificate was issued.
-4. The Undersigned.
-Here we have any titled signatures present on the certificate (coming in a later certificate format)
-5. The seal.
-This is the issuer's image in the certificate.

-Each of these sections should be shown with equal vertical space between them.